hashicorp/vault/website/source/docs/secrets/ssh/dynamic-ssh-keys.html.md

 When the credential lease expires, Vault removes the secret key from the remote machine.

-This page will show a quick start for this backend.
-For detailed documentation on every path, use `vault path-help` after mounting the backend.
+This page will show a quick start for this secrets engine.
+For detailed documentation on every path, use `vault path-help` after mounting the secrets engine.

 ### Drawbacks